Mycena leaiana

 Mycena leaiana, commonly known as the orange mycena or Lea's mycena, is a species of saprobic fungi in the genus Mycena, family Mycenaceae.
-Characterized by their bright orange caps and stalks and reddish-orange gill edges, they usually grow in dense clusters on deciduous logs.
+They have bright orange caps and stalks and reddish-orange gill edges.
+Typically found in North America, a variety, M. leaiana var. australis, can be found in Australasia.

+The mushrooms usually grow in dense clusters on deciduous logs.
 The pigment responsible for the orange color in this species has antibiotic properties.
-A variety of the species, Mycena leaiana var. australis, can be found in Australia and New Zealand.

 Taxonomy

 Originally named Agaricus leajanus by the English biologist Miles Joseph Berkeley in 1845, Pier Andrea Saccardo was later (1891) to move it to the genus Mycena when the large genus Agaricus was divided.
 The species was named after Thomas Gibson Lea (1785–1844), a mushroom collector from Ohio who had sent a collection of specimens to Berkeley for identification.

 Description

 The hygrophanous cap is 1 to 4 cm in diameter, and initially rounded or bell-shaped but becoming expanded and convex with age, often with a depression in the center.
 The color is a bright orange that fades as the mushroom matures.
 The surface of the cap is sticky, especially in moist weather, and smooth, while the margin often has striations.
 The trama is soft, watery, and white.
 The gills are adnexed in attachment (gills narrowly attached/tapering toward stem so that their attachment is almost free), crowded together, and yellowish in color, with the color deepening to bright orange-red at the edges.
 The deepening in color at the edges is due to an orange pigment that is contained largely within cells called cheilocystidia.
 If handled, the yellow pigment will rub off and stain the skin.